Article heros74 1

 1. You're better able to identify areas of complexity within your learning tool, including where your designers will need more time to iterate.

-2. You can pinpoint areas of innovation that may need to be tested multiple times with your users, since these features or user flows may not follow typical UX patterns.
+2. You can more effectively pinpoint areas of innovation that may need to be tested multiple times with your users, since these features or user flows may not follow typical UX patterns.

 And this is all before you even begin talking about visual design or UI!

-With a tight plan in place, everyone on the team can make stronger design decisions in each iteration.
-You’ll hopefully see the outcomes of these decisions in early user testing.
-Unpredictable results at this stage are typically a consequence of design decisions that are unsupported by strategy.
+With a tight plan in place, everyone on the team makes stronger design decisions in each iteration.

-How to focus your strategy and align stakeholders
+How to focus your product strategy and align stakeholders

 In order to focus your UX design strategy on the efforts that will have the greatest impact, it's important to ask your project stakeholders targeted questions about the path forward.